dennislee22/dennislee22.github.io/docs/cdppvc/ecs.md

 3. NTP client of each ECS node is synchronizing time with the external NTP server.

-4. Ensure that ECS master node is able to resolve `console-cdp.apps.ecs1.cdpkvm.cldr` to its IP address.
+4. Ensure that ECS master node is able to resolve `console-cdp.apps.ecs1.cdpkvm.cldr` to the IP address of ECS master/server node.

     ```bash
     # nslookup console-cdp.apps.ecs1.cdpkvm.cldr